 “All this diversity!” says Jed Koball, adding Colombia “is like God’s little laboratory.”
 He said he appreciates the people’s “expressions of God, understandings of God and the presence of God,” which he calls “so real and so illuminating.”

 “The people of Haiti are extraordinary,” Corell says.
 “The faith of the people of Haiti is unlike any I’ve ever seen.”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Disaster Response, Peace & Justice, World Mission

 Tags: board of foreign missions, Chenoa Stock, Cindy Corell, eric moe, for all of life, frontera de cristo, Jenny Koball, joining hands network, Latin America and the Caribbean, latin american bible institute, Miriam Maldonado Escobar, mission co-workers, peru joining hands network, presbyterian disaster assistance, rev. dori hjalmarson, rev. dr. karla koll, rev. jed koball, Rev. José Manual Capella-Pratts, rev. leslie vogel, Rev. Mark Adams, rev. sarah henken, the rev. betsey moe, Tracey King-Ortega, Vilmarie Cintrón-Olivieri, world mission, young adult volunteers

-Ministries: Joining Hands, Gender & Racial Justice, World Mission, Presbyterian Disaster Assistance
+Ministries: Joining Hands, Gender, Racial and Intercultural Justice, World Mission, Presbyterian Disaster Assistance